Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 How do you convert a paper prototype into a digital design?

 You can manually recreate the layout in a design tool using pre-built components, or use AI tools like UXPin Forge to upload a photo of your sketch and generate a component-based digital layout automatically.
-Forge uses your real production components, so the output is immediately usable.
+Forge uses your real production components, so the output is immediately usable and on-brand.